 According to the Plan, the Trustees proposed to monitor the primary restoration areas for ten years after project implementation with the first monitoring event occurring at 90-days post completion of the restoration activities.
 Monitoring would occur in the first year to determine baseline conditions of the reef, and then NOAA would monitor annually for the next five years and in years 7 and 10.
-The Trustees also requested funds for two additional monitoring events following anticipated potential storm events because coastal storms or hurricanes could affect the restoration of the site and could require monitoring.7

-In its Determination, the NPFC agreed that certain monitoring is needed to ensure that the activities are implemented according to the Plan; however, the NPFC found that there is insufficient evidence that ten years of monitoring is reasonable and appropriate to ensure that implementation of the Plan is complete.
-As discussed in the Determination and described in the Plan, the Trustees do not anticipate that the reef structures will require routine maintenance.
-Because storms and strong currents are common in this area, the Trustees specifically designed the project to withstand environmental factors, including the size of boulders used, anchoring of structures, and the liberal use of cement and epoxy.
+The Trustees also requested funds for two additional monitoring events following anticipated potential storm events because coastal storms or hurricanes could affect the restoration of the site and could require monitoring.7 described in the Plan, the Trustees do not anticipate that the reef structures will require routine maintenance.8 Because storms and strong currents are common in this area, the Trustees specifically designed the project to withstand environmental factors, including the size of boulders used, anchoring of structures, and the liberal use of cement and epoxy.
 Furthermore, no money was allotted in the budget for corrective actions; thus, any corrective actions would be outside the scope of the Plan, and any NPFC funds used to conduct such activities would be outside the approved Plan.
 The NPFC determined that one year of monitoring (two monitoring events) is sufficient to ensure the restoration activities cited in the Plan are completed, and the Fund is available to pay for the Baseline and the Year One monitoring events for a total amount of \$171,267.70.